ptdecker/openscad/README.md

 created by Kris Sekula at [My Geeky Hobby](https://mygeekyhobby.com/about/).
 The dimensions are based on version v1.9 (Jan-2022) of his emulator and is designed to not require the PCB to be removed from the 3D printed base plate that Kris provides.
-The lid is still under design.
 OpenSCAD design files are proided.

 ## Self-Stacking Tarot Boxes